 EU applications filed after Brexit becomes effective

-Any EU Trade Marks or Community Designs registered after the date that the UK finally leaves the EU (which might yet be extended to the end of a transition window) will not extend to the UK.
+Any EU Trade Marks or Community Designs registered after 31 December 2020 will not extend to the UK.
 The same will apply to any EU designations of international trade marks.

 Some of the key considerations for EU rights holders